spedas/pyspedas/docs/source/geopack.rst

 This module provides a set of routines that can be used to calculate various magnetic field models, using Sheng Tian's implementation of the `geopack` library (https://github.com/tsssss/geopack).

-The routines documented here each accept an input tplot variable, specifying the times and GSM positions at which the field models are to be evaluated.
+The routines documented here each accept an input tplot variable, specifying the times and positions at which the field models are to be evaluated.
+If units and coordinate system metadata are present, it will be used to convert internally to GSM coordinates and units of Re (earth radii).
+Missing or incorrect metadata can be provided or overridden via the coord_in and units_in keyword arguments.

 Each field model has its own set of parameters.
 The parameters may be passed as tplot variables names, in which case they are interpolated to the times specified in the input position variable.
 If a scalar value